cjwit/andalusi/README.md

 		* Cutting across movements, time signatures, rhythmic feels
 * Associate rhythmic accents to musical motion
 	* Change from beginning to end of movements?
 (Relationship to tempo?)

+## Graphs

+Tempo

+* Changes in tempo (increasing), lines between time signatures

+Pitch Class and Range

+* Where do new pitches appear?
+Do they signal anything structural?
+* Most common pitches across the repertoire (absolute)
+	* Using same x-axis pair, a scatter plot of absolute pitch could show mode and range (with contour)
+	* Using same x-axis pair, a scatter plot of pitch classes in each song could show mode